 Workplace accidents causing eye injuries are common.
 Therefore, it is important to invest in eye protection safety when working in hazardous environments.
 In general, damage and injuries occur due to the open exposure of the eyes to adverse conditions.

 As long as the eyes are sufficiently covered using safety glasses or goggles, the eyes will be shielded from danger.
+In general, safety goggles provide more protection than safety glasses.
+For industrial settings with high velocity debris, safety goggles are recommended.
+Safety glasses can withstand an impact from a steel ball traveling at 150 fps.1

 If you are uncertain about the right protection for your workplace, you should consider this short discussion on eye safety.